 Organic search engine optimization (SEO) and Pay-per-click (PPC) programs have been the leading ways today’s businesses have out-hustled and out-classed their competitors.
-However, experts predict SEO in 2015 will be much more integrated with content and social and very different from SEO a few years ago.
+However, experts predict SEO in the future will be much more integrated with content and social and very different from SEO a few years ago.

 If your company is not yet adept at hiking its information to the top of search results, it’s fairly easy to get into the game.
-An article in Forbes recently outlined the recipe for moving your company’s online presence to the fore in 2015.
+An article in Forbes recently outlined the recipe for moving your company’s online presence to the fore.
 It includes:

 By all means, make sure you have all of your online bases covered.
 The first two points support an argument for a sound inbound marketing program.
 However, one shouldn't forsake the importance of outbound marketing.
 It gives you the chance to control the message, reinforce your organic marketing methods – and, yes, redeploy some of your dollars in a targeted, efficient manner.

 Display advertising, location-based mobile marketing, personalized media, social advertising, retargeting, persona targeting, as well as email and affiliate marketing are all essential pieces to this paid paradigm.
 While some of these may be more appropriate than others for your company, all of them offer the unique benefit of enhanced tracking and data mining.
 This allows you to take action as prospects interact with your paid content.

 As with any campaign-driven approach to marketing, make sure your message is consistent.
 Ideally, your paid media should lead to your user engagement tools and ultimately, lead to a buying decision.